lesaint/PyLMS/README.md

 PyLMS
 =====

-`PyLMS` is a utility to cope with personal difficulty to remember people's names and relationships, to me and between each other.
+`PyLMS` is a utility to cope with my personal difficulty to remember people's names and relationships, to me and between each other.

 * `Py` stands for `Python`: because this is a learning and practicing technical project: see [Learning with practice](#learning-through-practice)
 * `LMS` stands for "**L**acune **M**émorielle **S**ociale" (French for "Social Memory Gap"): see [How it works](#how-it-works)

+> [!NOTE]
+> Afaik.
+I invented the terms for "LMS" and "Lacune Mémorielle Sociale".
+Maybe the name and/or the problem is real thing, but I didn't search.

 How it works
 ============

-When my LMS hits me, the typical questions I ask myself look like:
+When `LMS` hits me, the typical questions I ask myself look like:

 * "Comment s'appelle le père de Paul?"
 (What is Paul's father name, already?")
 * "Qui est la femme de Remi?"
 (Who is Remi's wife?)